 The YCC Finance Director is responsible for budget allocation, securing funds, fundraising efforts, forming partnerships to provide student discounts, and seeking sponsorships.
 The Finance Director also manages the Business Team and chairs the Council of Representatives' Special Funding Committee.

-The UOC Director chairs the Undergraduate Organizations Committee (UOC) and manages the Funding Committee, its budget, and its Organization Finance Managers.
+The UOFC Director chairs the Undergraduate Organizations Funding Committee (UOFC) and manages the Funding Committee, its budget, and its Organization Finance Managers.
 Responsibilities include allocating funds, managing Capital Equipment, and providing resources for student organizations.

 The YCC Communications Director is responsible for public relations, press relations, communication within the council (notes, distributing agendas, minutes, coordinating meeting locations), external communications (emails, newsletters, publishing reports), website development, and social media outreach.
 The Communications Director also manages the Communications Team and the Programming Team.